 ATAF: ATAF's orange buses run all over the city and to the outskirts.
 Timetables and routes can be found on the website in English and Italian.
 One-way bus tickets cost €1.20 and can be purchased at most tobacconists' shops.
 A 'Carte Agile' (10 rides for €10) or a one-month bus pass are cheap options for frequent riders.

 Region of Tuscany tourism website: Trip ideas and intineraries for the whole Tuscan region.
 Great travel resource for bookings and upcoming events.

-Florence News and Events: This English-language newspaper provides information, news and events about Florence and Italy.
+Florence News: This English-language newspaper provides information, news and events about Florence and Italy.

 The Florentine: Englishing-language news magazine with comprehensive lists of things to do and see in and around Florence.
 This is a go-to guide for students and ex-pats in Florence.